OG CANNABIS INSURANCE.COM

 Colorado Cannabis Insurance: CO-MED License Requirements & Coverage | OG Cannabis Insurance

 Colorado stands as a pioneering state in the cannabis industry, having legalized recreational cannabis through Amendment 64 in 2012, the first state in the United States to do so.
 This groundbreaking legislation set the stage for a regulated cannabis market overseen by the Colorado Marijuana Enforcement Division (MED), commonly referred to as CO-MED, a division under the Colorado Department of Revenue.
-For cannabis businesses operating in Colorado, understanding and complying with CO-MED’s insurance requirements is essential to maintain legal operations and protect against the unique risks inherent in this industry.
+For cannabis businesses operating in Colorado, understanding and complying with CO-MED’s licensing requirements and state laws related to insurance is essential to maintain legal operations and protect against the unique risks inherent in this industry.

-This comprehensive guide from OG Cannabis Insurance provides an authoritative overview of Colorado’s cannabis insurance landscape, detailing the mandatory insurance coverages, license-specific requirements, cost expectations, and the importance of working with a specialist broker.
-Whether you operate a retail store, cultivation facility, manufacturer, or delivery service, this guide will equip you with the knowledge needed to secure the right insurance coverage and remain compliant with CO-MED regulations.
+This comprehensive guide from OG Cannabis Insurance provides an authoritative overview of Colorado’s cannabis insurance landscape, detailing the insurance coverages relevant to cannabis businesses, license-specific considerations, cost expectations, and the importance of working with a specialist broker.
+Whether you operate a retail store, cultivation facility, manufacturer, or delivery service, this guide will equip you with the knowledge needed to secure appropriate insurance coverage and remain compliant with CO-MED regulations and Colorado state law.

-• Product Liability Insurance: Required specifically for Marijuana Infused Products (MIP) manufacturers, product liability insurance covers claims related to the safety and quality of cannabis products, including potential harm caused by defects or contamination.
+• Product Liability Insurance: Required specifically for Marijuana Infused Products (MIP) manufacturers.
+This coverage addresses claims related to the safety and quality of cannabis products, including potential harm caused by defects or contamination.

-• Workers’ Compensation Insurance: Colorado state law mandates workers’ compensation coverage for any cannabis business employing staff.
-This insurance covers medical expenses and lost wages for employees injured on the job.
+• Workers’ Compensation Insurance: Required by Colorado state law for any cannabis business employing staff.
+This insurance covers medical expenses and lost wages for employees injured on the job and is enforced by the Colorado Department of Labor and Employment, not CO-MED.

-• Hired and Non-Owned Auto (HNOA) Insurance: Delivery and transport operators licensed by CO-MED must maintain HNOA insurance with a minimum limit of $1,000,000 per occurrence.
+• Hired and Non-Owned Auto (HNOA) Insurance: Delivery and transport operators must maintain appropriate commercial auto insurance, including HNOA coverage, as required by Colorado state law.
 This coverage protects against liability arising from the use of vehicles not owned by the business but used for commercial cannabis delivery or transport.

-Compliance with these insurance requirements is verified during the licensing process and ongoing regulatory audits.
-Failure to maintain adequate insurance can result in fines, license suspension, or revocation.
+Compliance with these insurance requirements is verified through state labor and transportation authorities, as well as during CO-MED licensing audits.
+Failure to maintain adequate insurance can result in penalties under state law and jeopardize business operations.

 CO-MED and METRC Seed-to-Sale Tracking